EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * `yikesinc_eme_api_timeout` - Filter the timeout (in *seconds*) used when sending an API request.
 Default: `15` @params: $timeout
 * `yikesinc_eme_api_args` - Filter the arguments used for a request to the MailChimp API. @params: $args, $path, $method, $params
 * Version 6.3.5:
-* `yikes-mailchimp-display-state-field` - Filter controlling the visibility of the state field. @params: $show_state_field, $form_id
-* `yikes-mailchimp-state-field-dropdown` - Filter which dropdown appears for the state field ('US' for state dropdown, 'CA' for provinces dropdown, 'custom' for custom HTML).
-Default: `'US'` - @params: $country_slug, $form_id
 * `yikes-mailchimp-default-zip-code` - Filter to set the default zip code value.
 Default: `''` - @params $default_zip_code_value, $form_id

 **Actions**